Name: Seiko 5 SNK line

 Adults will love the casual feel, and it makes a great fashion choice in the dressed-down category and an excellent beater watch (something you don’t mind getting scratched doing activities but still looks good).
 The watch is missing some of the features that watch enthusiasts are looking for, like hacking and hand winding, but it’s sub-$100 price makes up for that.
-It can often be found on sale in the $60 range.
+It can often be found on sale.

 Water resistance is minimal but useful.
 It will make it through the shower and being caught in the rain, but it should not be used for swimming or spend any major time under water.

 Naming conventions & versions of the SNK

 First, lets get the naming conventions out of the way.
 The SNK line is part of the Seiko 5 line of watches, and the Seiko 5 collection of watches is huge.
 I mean gigantic.
 It includes a lot of great watches and searching for “Seiko 5” will get you nowhere if you’re looking for this specific watch line.
 Buyers should search for “Seiko SNK” or the exact model number instead.

 The SNK model numbers are based on dial colors with the current range being the SNK 803 (beige), 805 (green), 807 (blue), 809 (black), and M95 (red).
 The guts of all models are the same, based on the Seiko 7S26 automatic movement.
 The power reserve charges by using the movement of your wrist.